migulangel19/creative-ai-pipeline/README.md

 This project is a local AI-powered creative pipeline that transforms simple text prompts into images and interactive 3D models using Openfabric and Ollama (LLaMA 3).
 It includes persistent memory and a visual interface built with Gradio.

+## Project Documentation
+The full technical report and memory of the project is available in the PDF document:
+"Proyect memory.pdf"

 ---

 ## 🚀 How to Run This Project